Akin-23/akin-news/README.md

 A working example of this demo is published at https://loquacious-faun-fbecf6.netlify.app/

-To improve the slow load time of our application, we recommend trying a simple page refresh, as it can often resolve temporary issues causing the slowdown
+To improve the slow load time of my application, I recommend trying a simple page refresh, as it can often resolve temporary issues causing the slowdown

 ### Functionality